TanGentleman/TanTan/README.md

 - Filepath is where you installed this repository.
 - reddit_folder_name is a new folder that holds newly generated files
-- The other variables in config.py can be used in lieu of additional arguments in the command line [MAGIC STRING] = {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}
+- The other variables in config.py can be used in lieu of additional arguments in the command line
-- Example terminal command:python Documents/TanTan/Link_Grabber.py
+- For now, please stick to subs/users with posts of standard image formats, not videos hosted elsewhere.
+- [MAGIC STRING] = {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}
+    - `python3 Documents/TanTan/Link_Grabber.py`
-- Example terminal command:python Documents/TanTan/Link_Grabber.py r/houseplants 50 top year -d
+    - `python3 Documents/TanTan/Link_Grabber.py r/houseplants 50 top year -d`
 - This should generate a contents.txt file in the {reddit_folder_name} directory (Documents/TanTan/{reddit_folder_name})

-To Download
+# Downloading from contents.txt:
+- The format in the file should be [Title + DELIMITER(something like '_||_' to separate them) + URL] for each entry
+- The only argument following Downloader.py is the desired folder name.
+    - `python3 Documents/TanTan/Downloader.py Folder_For_Collected_Images`

 How to use the TanTan chatbot
 (Pre-req: Create an openai account)
 1. Grab your openai api key from (https://platform.openai.com/account/api-keys)
 2. Paste this key to mysecrets.py

-- Example terminal command:python Documents/TanTan/Chatbot.py
+    - `python3 Documents/TanTan/Chatbot.py`

-List of important variables and what they do:
+List of important variables, functions, and workflows (Work in Progress):

-*Should I make a variables markdown file for this?*
 -

+*Should I make a separate markdown file for this?*